-Member States may introduce or maintain provisions which are more favourable than those laid down in this Directive to ensure a more balanced representation of women and men in respect of listed companies incorporated in their national territory.
+Member States may introduce or maintain provisions which are more favourable than those laid down in this Directive to ensure a more balanced representation of men and women in respect of listed companies incorporated in their national territory. [...]

 Bodies for the promotion of gender balance in listed companies